 Becoming a medical practitioner is maybe the most popular career goal that many have, way before even reaching high school.
-Future doctors nurture their passion for helping others, develop and start studying Medicine-related disciplines, before applying for a medical school.
+Future doctors nurture their passion for helping others and start studying Medicine before applying for a medical school.

 Medicine is also a versatile field that can be studied anywhere in the world, so you have a variety of choices at your disposal.
-This is why it may sound easy to choose a medical school abroad but, as any decision that might change your life, it needs to be well planned in advance.
+This is why it may sound easy to choose a medical school abroad.
+However, since it’s a decision that might change your life, it needs to be well planned in advance.

-We all know that there are differences in teaching when it comes to Europe vs. other areas on the globe.
-Here are some distinctions between medicine studies in continental Europe and the USA:
+We all know that there are differences in teaching between Europe and other areas on the globe.
+Here are some distinctions between Medicine studies in continental Europe and the USA:

 - Entry requirements in Europe usually don’t involve exams such as the MCAT, which usually requires 1 – 2 years of preparation.